newjersey/innovation.nj.gov/content/_blog/2025-07-17-aiassistantanniversary.md

 image: /assets/images/news/NJ-seal.png
 figure:
   url: /assets/images/news/
-  caption: A screenshot of the New Jersey AI Assistant tool that thousands of the state's public sector professionals are now using.
+  caption: The request to provide a top 5 list of ways people use the NJ AI Assistant tool is provided based on an uploaded document that contains all the open-field responses from the survey.
-  alt-text:
+  alt-text: A screenshot of the NJ AI Assistant tool is shown with two bubbles, showing the prompt as well as the output referenced in the blog text.
 open-graph:
   image: assets/images/news/
 ---